These terms and conditions (‘Designer Terms’

 24. General legal terms

-We are Students of Design Limited, a company registered in England and Wales under company number 08721121.
-Our registered office address is at 39 Long Acre, London, WC2E 9LG.
+We are Seekers of Design Limited, a company registered in England and Wales under company number 08721121.
+Our registered office address is at 2 Hilliards Court, Chester Business Park, Chester CH4 9PX.

 We may amend these Designer Terms from time to time as set out in clause 20.
 Please check these Designer Terms to ensure you understand the terms and conditions which will apply at the time you sign up to SODS, or process any Orders through us.
 You should print a copy of the Terms, or save them to your computer for future reference.